opensumi/docs/docs/develop/module-apis/editor.en.md

   registerEditorFeature(registry: IEditorFeatureRegistry) {
     registry.registerEditorFeatureContribution({
       contribute: (editor: IEditor) => {
-        // 在编辑器被创建时，会调用 contribute 这个函数，此时可以添加功能 The contribute function is called when the editor is created, and functions can be added at this time
+        // The contribute function is called when the editor is created, you can add some features at this time
         // need to return a disposer，which can be called when the editor instance is destroyed return editor.monacoEditor.onDidChangeModel((e) => {
           console.log(e.oldModelUrl?.toString());